 As of yet there are no published clinical trials demonstrating the efficacy of LDN in treating psoriasis.
-The benefits are reported by patients themselves and healthcare practitioners who have decided that the treatment is worth trying.
+The benefits are reported by patients and healthcare practitioners.
 Since LDN was approved by the FDA at a dose of 50mg, most healthcare practitioners will prescribe a lower 0.5mg to 3mg dose with confidence that it is safe.
 LDN is non-toxic and there are no reported adverse effects, so the potential benefits in helping a chronic condition outweigh the risks.
 Some patients with psoriasis who have benefited from the treatment have posted video testimonials online, which can be viewed on the LDN Research Trust website.

 How is LDN Prescribed?

 The most common treatment regimen for LDN is to start at a dose of 0.5mg-1.5mg then move up to 3-4.5mg.
 Low dose naltrexone should be taken once daily at bedtime unless directed otherwise by a healthcare practitioner.
 Because psoriasis is a chronic condition with no permanent cure, treatment must be continued indefinitely to maintain its benefits.
 LDN is a non-toxic medication that is affordable for most patients.
 This makes it particularly well-suited for long-term treatment of chronic conditions.